Melanoma Treatments in Florida

 The best treatment for you depends on your stage of cancer and your age, overall health and personal preferences.
 Melanoma is staged using the Roman numerals I through IV.
 A stage I melanoma is small and has a very successful treatment rate.
 The higher the numeral, the lower the chances of a full recovery.
 By stage IV, the cancer has spread beyond your skin to other organs, such as your lungs or liver.

-Treating Early-Stage Melanomas
+Early-Stage Melanomas Treatments in Florida

 Treatment for early-stage melanomas usually includes surgery to remove the melanoma.
 A very thin melanoma may have been entirely removed during the biopsy and require no further treatment.
 Otherwise, your surgeon will remove the cancer as well as a small border of normal skin and a layer of tissue beneath the skin.
 In the early-stage melanomas, this may be the only treatment needed.

-Treating Melanomas That Have Spread Beyond The Skin
+Florida Treatments for Melanomas That Have Spread Beyond The Skin

 If melanoma has spread beyond the skin, treatment options may include:

 Surgery to remove affected lymph nodes: If melanoma has spread to nearby lymph nodes, your surgeon may remove the affected nodes.
 Additional treatments before or after surgery may also be recommended.

 Chemotherapy: Chemotherapy uses drugs to destroy cancer cells.
 Chemotherapy can be administered intravenously, in pill form or both, so that it travels throughout your body.

 Radiation therapy: This treatment uses high-powered energy beams, such as X-rays, to kill cancer cells.
 It’s sometimes used to help relieve symptoms of melanoma that has spread to another organ.